Data Scientist

 Reality

-AI tools are making routine tasks faster — AutoML handles basic model selection, LLMs help write boilerplate code.
-But the core work of data science — understanding ambiguous business problems, designing experiments, validating results, and communicating findings to stakeholders — requires human judgment that current AI cannot replace.
+AI tools speed up routine tasks — AutoML handles model selection, LLMs write boilerplate.
+But understanding business problems, designing experiments, and communicating findings requires human judgment.
 The role is evolving, not disappearing.

 European Market